Grade 1 Ankle Sprain

 It will change how you walk, run and move in general.
 And that not only will weaken your ability to move with power, it can also affect all the joints above the ankle (especially the knees and hips).

-For example, I have seen a lot of people get a grade 1 ankle sprain and then start experiencing “mysterious” knee pain.
+For example, we have seen a lot of people get a grade 1 ankle sprain and then start experiencing “mysterious” knee pain.
 It may seem random and unconnected, but it you change how you walk (even if you don’t notice it), it could very easily put strain on the knee.
 So, we strongly recommend making sure the ankle heals properly, so you can move properly and protect the ankle and all your other joints.

 And prolonged rest isn’t the only problem… rest is an even bigger issue.